shahnisarg96/scalable-architecture-template/README.md

 The project follows a microservices architecture with the following components:

 1. **API Gateway**:
-   - Handles routing, authentication, and rate-limiting.
+   - Handles routing, authentication, rate-limiting, and logging.
-   - Proxies requests to downstream services.
+   - Sends logs to Kafka for centralized logging.

 2. **Authentication Service**:
    - Manages user signup, login, and JWT token generation.